the1lab/1lab/src/Homotopy/Space/Torus.lagda.md

-regarding the 0-cell as a constructor `base`{.Agda}, the two 1-cells as distinct paths `base ≡ base`{.Agda}, and the 2-cell as a square with its top and bottom edges attached to one of the 1-cells, and its left and right edge attachd to the other.
+regarding the 0-cell as a constructor `base`{.Agda}, the two 1-cells as distinct paths `base ≡ base`{.Agda}, and the 2-cell as a square with its top and bottom edges attached to one of the 1-cells, and its left and right edge attached to the other.

 ```agda
 data T² : Type where